T-Lab05/Neighborhood-Map/README.md

 # Feature
 ## Search
+  You can search a certain type of places by entering key word in the search bar.

 ## Filter
+  You can filter a search result by entering key word in the filter bar.

 ## Favorite
+  Click the star icon if you find a favorite place.
+You can see the list of favorite places in the favorite tab.

 ## InfoWindow
-click a marker and you will see contact information of the place
+  You will see contact information of a place by clicking a marker.

-## Feature
-## Reference
+## Attribution
-Google
+Google Map javascript API
+Foursquare API